taooceros/Locks/proposal/proposal.typ

-(whether operation is performed by the same thread), `hold_time` (the total time the thread is using the concurrent object), `combine_time` (the total time the thread is performing volunteering work), `noncs_length` (a time slice where the thread doesn't touch the concurrent object). #footnote[Some of the data will only valid for a particular sets of concurrent objects.]
+(whether operation is performed by the same thread), `hold_time` (the total time the thread is using the concurrent object), `combine_time` (the total time the thread is performing volunteering work), `noncs_length` (a time slice where the thread doesn't touch the concurrent object). #footnote[Some of the data will only valid for a subset of the concurrent objects.]

 === Concurrent Object